AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-create-dita-project.md

         >[!NOTE]
         >
-        >You will see other user types in this drop-down list, but for a DITA project you should only choose from Authors, Reviewers, or Publishers user type.
+        >You will view other user types in this drop-down list, but for a DITA project you should only choose from Authors, Reviewers, or Publishers user type.
 Even if you add a user of a different type, that user will not be able to access any DITA-specific features available in Experience Manager Guides.

     1. Select **Add**.

         >[!NOTE]
         >
         >If you are using Experience Manager Guides version 3.5 or earlier, you are shown an option to select a DITA map file to resolve key references for topic editing, preview and review workflows.
 In 3.6 and later versions, you can set the root map through the Editor.
-For more information, see the [User Preferences](web-editor-features.md#id2087G0P40SB) in the Editor.
+For more information, view the [User Preferences](web-editor-features.md#id2087G0P40SB) in the Editor.
 Another way of setting the root map is by configuring it at the global or folder-level profiles.
-For more details, see *Configure global or folder-level profiles* in the Installation and Configuration Guide.
+For more details, view *Configure global or folder-level profiles* in the Installation and Configuration Guide.

     Information in the **Advanced** tab: